-If you’ve been bitten by a dog, and have to seek medical treatment, you may be entitled to file personal injury claims against the owner of the dog or their insurance company.
-A dog bite attorney can help you with the details of the case and guide you over what you need to prove negligence in this situation.
+If you’ve been bitten by a dog and sought medical treatment, you may be entitled to file a personal injury claim against the owner of the dog or their insurance company if the accident was caused by the dog owner’s negligence.
+A dog bite attorney from Wright Gray Law Firm can help you with the details of your case.
 Personal injury attorneys will seek information that will help them determine the viability of the case.

-Liability looks at which person or organization was responsible for the injuries in question.
-Personal injury attorneys will need to determine who was at fault when the injury occurred, requiring them to delve into the occurrences that led up to the bite injury.
-This determination also helps personal injury lawyers determine what legal options a person may have when it comes to their physical injury.
+Liability involves identifying the person or organization responsible for the injuries in question.
+An experienced dog bite attorney will seek to prove liability by reviewing the details of the dog bite attack to determine who was at fault when the dog bite injury occurred.
+This determination also helps a personal injury lawyer determine what legal options dog bite victims may have when it comes to their physical injuries.

 In any injury case, liability refers to an individual or organization having a duty of care to another person or organization.
-Most individuals who get bitten by a dog will seek to prove liability by showing that the dog’s owner was negligent in their duty to provide reasonable care.
+Most individuals who are bitten by a dog will seek to prove liability by showing that the dog’s owner was negligent in their duty to provide reasonable care.
 For a lawsuit based on negligence to end in the injured person’s favor, a few conditions must be satisfied.
 To prove negligence, therefore, a person must show:

 Depending on the locale, judges and juries may look at other incidents surrounding the injury to see if there was something that the owner could have done to prevent it.
 If the owner could have expected the particular situation to arise, they should have taken care to prevent it.

 The care that an owner dedicates to their animal to ensure they won’t injure someone may be seen in how the owner keeps their pet.
 Some of the more common ways a dog owner can ensure they are taking reasonable care to protect others from harm include: